 Rain Chances and Unseasonably Cool Temperatures Ahead

-QUAD CITIES, Iowa (KWQC) - A cold front has been moving through and bringing scattered showers and storms along with it.
-The rain that we will see until the evening may be heavy at times and some gusty winds nearing 40 MPH could be present.
-Temperatures are going to cool and it will feel comfortable to get farther into August, even feeling fall-like!
+QUAD CITIES, Iowa (KWQC) - Temperatures are going to cool and it will feel comfortable to get farther into August, even feeling fall-like!
 Temperatures tonight will drop to the upper 50s to low 60s.
 Monday morning and into the afternoon there is a chance for more scattered showers, but they will cover less area than the rains today.
 Highs will keep cool in the 70s through Thursday!

 TONIGHT: Mostly cloudy.
 Low: 61°.
 Wind: NW 5-10 mph.